jamxiao2025/411Temp/README.md

-# MusicGo
+# Spotigo
-411 Project: Topic - TBD
+411 Project: Topic - Creating Playlists for Trip Durations
 Members: Andrew Hu, Min Sung (Milo) Park, Kathlyn Sinaga, James Xiao

+The official branch for this project is spotify-branch NOT main.
 We had some issues storing our code in a folder called prototype so our prototype code is in the folder named "spotigo"

 Installation & Setup Instructions: